New Student Enrollment

 NOTE: Completing the online registration does not officially enroll your student.
-You must visit the Enrollment Center in person to provide the required documents.
+You must visit the Enrollment Center in person to provide the Enrollment Requirements.
 If you register online in advance, your appointment at the Enrollment Center may take less than 15 minutes.

 - Magnet Schools